Github2k10/Java_Notes/Advanced_OOP.md

 > Example: if we have a superclass 'Animal' and two subclasses 'Dog' and 'Cat', then we can treat objects of both classes as 'Animal' object.

 <br> <br>

+**2. What is the use of instanceof Operator in Java?**
+> *Answer:* The 'instanceof' operator is used to check if an object is an instance of a particular class or interface.
+The operator returns a boolean value; 'true' if the object is an instance of the specified class or interface, and 'false' otherwise. <br>
+> Example: myObject instanceof MyClass ? true : false ;

+<br> <br>